ceph/ceph/doc/cephfs/snap-schedule.rst

 delayed, i.e. one or more delayed snapshots will not cause drift in the overall schedule.

+If a volume is deleted while snapshot schedules are active on the volume, then there might be cases when Python Tracebacks are seen in the log file or on the command-line when commands are executed on such volumes.
+Although measures have been taken to take note of the fs_map changes and delete active timers and close database connections to avoid Python Tracebacks, it is not possible to completely mute the tracebacks due to the inherent nature of problem.
+In the event that such tracebacks are seen, the only solution to get the system to a stable state is the disable and re-enable the snap_schedule Manager Module.

 In order to somewhat limit the overall number of snapshots in a file system, the module will only keep a maximum of 50 snapshots per directory.
 If the retention policy results in more then 50 retained snapshots, the retention list will be